sensu/sensu-docs/content/sensu-go/5.11/installation/platforms.md

 ## Docker images

-Docker images containing the Sensu backend, agent, and sensuctl tool are available for Linux-based containers.
+Docker images containing the Sensu backend and Sensu agent are available for Linux-based containers.
-See the [installation guide][1] for Docker examples

 | Image name | base
 | ---------- | ------- |